The Dexter Bands

 In the sixth grade, instruction is increased to three times per week.
 Instrumentation is increased, allowing some students to start studying more advanced instruments like the bassoon and tuba.

 In grades 7-12, classes meet daily, with a focus on performance activities such as Solo and Ensemble Festival, District and State Band Festival, and several other concerts throughout the year.
+See our calendar from upcoming events.

 Seventh and Eighth graders participate in grade level bands at Mill Creek Middle School.
 Outgoing eighth graders are expected to possess the basic skills necessary to participate in the high school bands.